openforcefield/standards/docs/standards/smirnoff.md

 * Section headers now contain individual versions, instead of relying on the `<SMIRNOFF>`-level tag.
 * Section headers no longer contain `X_unit` attributes.
 * All physical quantities are now written as expressions containing the appropriate units.
-* The default potential for `<ProperTorsions>` and `<ImproperTorsions>` was changed from `charmm` to `k*(1+cos(periodicity*theta-phase))`, as CHARMM interprets torsion terms with perioidicity 0 as having a quadratic potential, while the Open Force Field Toolkit would interpret a zero periodicity literally.
+* The default potential for `<ProperTorsions>` and `<ImproperTorsions>` was changed from `charmm` to `k*(1+cos(periodicity*theta-phase))`, as CHARMM interprets torsion terms with perioidicity 0 as having a quadratic potential, while the OpenFF Toolkit would interpret a zero periodicity literally.

 ### 0.2

-This is a backwards-incompatible overhaul of the SMIRNOFF 0.1 draft specification along with [a refactor of the reference `ForceField` class](https://open-forcefield-toolkit.readthedocs.io/en/stable/api/generated/openff.toolkit.typing.engines.smirnoff.forcefield.ForceField.html):
+This is a backwards-incompatible overhaul of the SMIRNOFF 0.1 draft specification along with [a refactor of the reference `ForceField` class](https://docs.openforcefield.org/projects/toolkit/en/stable/api/generated/openff.toolkit.typing.engines.smirnoff.ForceField.html#openff.toolkit.typing.engines.smirnoff.ForceField):

 * Aromaticity model now defaults to `OEAroModel_MDL`, and aromaticity model names drop OpenEye-specific prefixes
 * Top-level tags are now required to specify units for any unit-bearing quantities to avoid the potential for mistakes from implied units.